Dead or Alive 3: Reception

+Awards

-Dead or Alive 3 was awarded "Console Fighting Game of the Year" by the Academy of Interactive Arts & Sciences, and was a runner-up for the "Outstanding Achievement in Animation" award, which went to Oddworld: Munch's Oddysee.
-The game was also awarded "Outstanding Fighting Game Sequel" and nominated for "Outstanding Animation in a Game Engine" by the National Academy of Video Game Trade Reviewers.
+Dead or Alive 3 was awarded "Console Fighting Game of the Year" by the Academy of Interactive Arts & Sciences; it was also a nominee for the "Outstanding Achievement in Animation" award, which ultimately went to Oddworld: Munch's Oddysee.
+The game was also awarded "Outstanding Fighting Game Sequel" and nominated for "Outstanding Animation in a Game Engine" by the inaugural National Academy of Video Game Trade Reviewers (NAVGTR).
 The game was also awarded "Best Console Fighting Game" and was nominated for "Best Graphics in a Console Game", "Best Multiplayer Console Game", and "Xbox Game of the Year" by The Electric Playground.
+IGN awarded it "Best Fighting Game of 2001" in their Best of 2001 Awards, "Best Xbox Graphics of 2001" in the IGN Reader's Choice Awards", and the game was a runner-up for IGN's "Best Xbox Game of 2001".
 The game won GameSpot's annual "Best Graphics, Technical" prize among console games, but also received a nomination in the "Most Disappointing Game" category, and was a runner-up for the "Best Xbox Game" category.
 The game was also nominated for "Xbox Game of the Year" at the Golden Joystick Awards.

+Sales

-The game is one of the best-selling installments in the series.
-In 2002, Tecmo announced the game had reached sales of over 1 million units worldwide in the first five months after its release, and went on to sell over 2 million units worldwide.
-By July 2006, it had sold 950,000 copies and earned $36 million in the U.S. alone.
+Dead or Alive 3 became the best-selling installment in the franchise, one of the top 10 best-selling Xbox games, and the best-selling Xbox fighting game.
+In 2002, Tecmo announced the game had reached sales of over 1 million units worldwide in the first five months after its release.
+The game topped the Japanese charts on release, coming in number 1 during Week 8 in 2002.
+The game sold over 1.5 million units by early 2003, and went on to sell over 2 million units worldwide.
+By July 2006, it had sold over 950,000 units and earned over $36 million in the U.S. alone.
 NextGen ranked it as the 59th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of Dead or Alive fighting games released in the 2000s reached 1.3 million units in the U.S. by July 2006.
+Combined sales of Dead or Alive fighting games released in the 2000s reached over 1.3 million units in the U.S. by July 2006.
 The game became the third best-selling launch title next to Microsoft's Halo: Combat Evolved and Project Gotham Racing and the first third-party Xbox game to garner Platinum status.

+Dead or Alive 3 was re-issued in the Platinum Hits, Platinum Collection, and Xbox Classics line of games in 2003.